-Keiser University - Clearwater is located off Highway 19 near East Bay Drive, not far from the St. Petersburg-Clearwater International Airport.
-At our Clearwater campus, you can take advantage of the services offered by our helpful admissions, academic affairs, student services and financial aid departments.
-Our Clearwater campus features spacious classrooms, labs, computer workstations, auditorium, and career and student services centers, and a student lounge area where you can go between classes or study for your next exam.
-We also offer convenient on-site parking.
+Keiser University - Clearwater is located off Highway 19 near East Bay Drive, not far from awardwinning Clearwater beaches.
+At our Clearwater campus, you can take advantage of the services offered by our helpful admissions, academic affairs, student services, and financial services departments in a welcoming and friendly environment.

+Our Clearwater campus features spacious classrooms, labs, computer workstations, auditorium, career and student services centers, student lounge area, and a learning commons where you can go between classes or study for your next exam.
+We also offer ample convenient on-site parking.